DerwenAI/bwyd/README.md

 ## Abstract

-Goal: Implement a DSL to simplify means for defining good recipes rapidly, while using computational tools to catch errors and inconsistencies, scale portions, calculate yields, and so on.
+Goal: _Implement a DSL to simplify means for defining good recipes rapidly, while using computational tools to catch errors and inconsistencies, scale portions, calculate yields, and so on._

-The seed crazy idea behind the scenes here is to consider how human cooks behave somewhat like robots, following recipe instructions.
+The seed crazy idea behind the scenes here is to consider how human cooks behave somewhat like robots, following recipes as instructions.
 Recipes make cooks "programmable" to some extent.

-What if detailed cooking instructions could be expressed in a way that was computable and represented independently of specific human languages -- in other words, as source code plus semi-structured data?
+Conversely, what if detailed cooking instructions could be expressed in a way that was computable and represented independently of specific human languages?
+In other words, representing the processes of cooking as source code plus semi-structured data?

 This project is an application of contemporary software engineering to how people in professional kitchens think about their work.